rahulsrma26/rahulsrma26.github.io/contents/about.md

 <div class="floatClear">
 </div>

 As I started doing mini-projects of my own from 2003, I've worked on many languages and technologies.
 I've a professional experience in C++, Python, C#, Java and Javascript.
-However, I've also worked on C, Kotlin, Basic, Assembly(x86), Matlab and ActionScript for some of my own projects.
+However, I've also worked in C, Kotlin, Basic, Assembly(x86), Matlab and ActionScript for some of my own projects.
 Computer graphics and AI are my favorite fields.
 Sometimes, I code on hackerrank and projecteuler.

 Apart from computers and maths my hobbies are drawing, cycling, reading, gaming and watching IMDB top rated movies, TV shows and anime.
 I enjoy music of almost all the genres.
 Apart from that I'm interested in painting, playing music and learning new things.

+This site is created using WinterSmith in node-js and deployed using github actions.
+Check my github repositories for more details.

 <p></P>